 Using the right hashtags brings more people to your content and increases the discovery of your videos.
 To successfully maximize exposure, your team must research and include the most popular and relevant hashtags into your profile’s videos.

-With 100 million hours of Facebook video watched every day, it has become a top player in the social media video space.
+With 100 million hours of Facebook video watched every day, it has become a major player in the social media video space.
 Facebook has heavily focused on a push for video content for a while, and social media managers must be aware of how the platform promotes videos in order to see them perform well.
 Whether it’s organic or paid ads, Facebook videos are a great way to increase brand awareness.

-Great for: live video; short, informative and educational; how-to’s; entertaining content
+Great for: live video; short, informative and educational; how-to’s; entertaining content.

 Upload native videos directly